Volume 59 Issue 4 April 2009

 As Europe polarised between Right and Left in the 1930s, many artists and authors nailed their reputations to either extreme.
 Others, says Nigel Jones, took refuge in the ‘inner emigration’ of silence.
 Even in stable Britain, writers felt compelled to take a stand – often in the service of the secret state.

-Richard Cavendish looks back at the life of a most pious Christian saint, who died on April 21st, 1109.
+The life of a most pious Christian saint, who died on April 21st, 1109.

 As a new exhibition on the Baroque opens at the Victoria and Albert Museum, Joanna Norman looks at this age of magnificence.